eeessshhh/tcga-cancer-type-classifier/README.md

-# TCGA Multi-Cancer Type Classifier
+# Cancer Type Classifier

-An end-to-end machine learning pipeline that classifies **5 cancer types** from somatic mutation profiles, using open-access genomic data from The Cancer Genome Atlas (TCGA).
+An end-to-end machine learning pipeline that classifies **5 cancer types** from MAF files (somatic mutation profiles), using open-source genomic data from TCGA.

-Built on AWS (S3, Glue, Athena, SageMaker) with XGBoost and SHAP-based interpretability.
+Built using AWS tools (S3, Glue, Athena), trained with XGBoost and SHAP-based interpretability.

 ---

-## The problem
+## Defining the problem

-Different cancers leave different "fingerprints" in a patient's DNA — specific genes that are mutated more often in one cancer type than another.
-This project asks: **given a patient's somatic mutation profile alone, can a model correctly identify which cancer they have?**
+Each type of cancer causes a different impression in a patient's DNA.
+Some genes mutate more often in one cancer type than another.
+This project tries to answer the quesion: **given a patient's mutation profile, can a model accurately point out which cancer type they have?**

-This matters because mutation-based classification can support cancer of unknown primary (CUP) diagnosis, where the tumour site is ambiguous.
+This is a mutation-based classification problem and it can support cancer of unknown primary (CUP) diagnoses (where the tumour site is ambiguous).

 ---